 How we view God inevitably determines how we view our fellow man.
 And how we view our fellow man, in turn, determines how we treat him.
 Created in God’s image or creature of chance?
-The answer makes a difference because what we believe
+The answer makes a difference because what we believe determines how we behave.

 Historically, most Americans have believed that God exists and that He created mankind in his image.
 They, therefore, concluded that human beings were endowed by their Creator with certain unalienable rights and, as the "image bearer of God," people were entitled to be treated with a measure of dignity and respect.
 Those shared beliefs produced shared cultural norms which, in turn, contributed to stability and order in our society.